Medstar117/CNC-Ultimate-Collection-Fixed-Launchers/README.md

   2) Any necessary game exe's with No-CD patched versions (only applies to games prior to C&C3; those exe's are directly patched to not have command line functionality at all)
   3) All associated .par files with ones patched to not require Origin to launch when launching a game

-**If you want any other features included in this installer, feel free to add an issue and label it with the "Feature" label.**
+**If you want any other features included in this installer, feel free to add an issue and label it with the "feature request" label.**

   ### **For C&C95**
 The 1.06c patch made by Nyerguds is also installed as a necessary feature.
 Permission has been granted to me to use this patch by Nyerguds within my installer.
 The patch includes bugfixes and other features to enhance the overall gameplay of C&C95 along with making the game properly compatible on most modern machines.
 More info available here concerning the 1.06c patch: